-5. Selling cookies was an age-appropriate fundraising activity for me as an 8 year old Girl Scout.
+5. Selling cookies is an age-appropriate fundraising activity, just as it was for me as an 8 year old Girl Scout.
 Versus MDA putting even younger children on television to have their medical status be talked about and possibly misrepresented.

 4. A cookie in hand is better than (more than) two decades of promises of cures in the indeterminate future.